 Many people have switched jobs or experienced redundancies themselves, and therefore are happy to help.
 You should develop a target list of a broad range of companies based on your experience.

 The list should include high-reach companies, medium reach, and lower reach (your safest options).
 Diversifying yourself will give you the best opportunity possible.

-There are many, many difficult recruiting firms in Hong Kong.
+There are many, many different recruiting firms in Hong Kong.
 The most important thing to remember about recruiters is that they tend to specialize in different areas.

 If you want to find out which recruiters specialize in your field, ask your friends or do research online.
 If you’re talking to a recruiter, don’t be afraid to ask them if they’re the right person for you to be talking to or, if they suggest you speak to a different recruiting firm.

-In this past, we were surprised to experience just how willing recruiters were to provide introductions to other recruiting firms.
+In the past, I was surprised to see how willing recruiters were to provide introductions to other more suitable recruiting firms.

 9. Accept any help you are offered related to finding a job